 Section 106 of the NHPA and its implementing regulations, 36 CFR Part 800, require an assessment of the potential effects of an undertaking on historic properties that are within the proposed project's area of potential effects (APE), which is defined as the geographic area "within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist."
+Paleontology resources are addressed in Section 3.5 Geology and Soils.

 Because the Proposed Action includes both new construction and the closure of the existing CBOC, VA has determined that the APE for potential impacts to historic resources includes two non-contiguous areas: the existing CBOC site and the proposed new CBOC site.
 The historic resources APE for the existing clinic includes the footprint of the existing facility, including parking.
-The APE for the proposed CBOC is the existing approximately 10-acre site, plus a 250-foot buffer to address any potential effects due to the construction of above-ground features.
+The APE for the proposed CBOC is the existing approximately 10-acre real estate parcel, plus a 250-foot buffer to address any potential effects due to the construction of above-ground features.
 However, ground disturbance is limited to the area within the parcel.